 - Medication regimens for cancer can be complicated.
-If you’re worried your person isn’t taking their drugs properly, the MediSafe app can help.
+If you’re worried your person isn’t taking their drugs properly, apps such as the MediSafe app can help.
 It lists all the medications and sends your loved one personalized reminders when it’s time to take the next dose.
 It also sends caregivers real-time missed medication alerts.
 These are available wherever you obtain your apps for your mobile phone, such as Google Play or Apple Store

 - Podcasts can provide a wealth of information to help you better understand your loved one’s cancer, how you can help them, and find the extra support you need as a caregiver.
 Cancer.net, Frankly Speaking About Cancer, and CancerCare all examine various aspects of caregiving, including the most important, self-care.

 - Associations such as the American Society of Clinical Oncology and American Cancer Society support online communities where caregivers can ask questions and offer one another support.

 - Websites like MyLifeLine and Caring Bridge allow you to create individual websites where you can share updates about your loved one and coordinate help from friends and family.

 Help with long distance caregiving

 Today’s family and friends often live far apart from one another, so long-distance caregiving is a reality for many.
 The good news is that a wealth of advice, services and apps are available to help long-distance caregivers with everything from communications to transportation to laundry.
 Here are just a few:

 - If you aren’t able to drive your loved one yourself, you can order an Uber or Lyft through GoGoGrandparent.com for a small additional fee.
 The service allows you to schedule rides for regular appointments and will text you when your loved one is picked up and dropped off.